Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Take Care of a Pocket Bully

-Now, you’ll learn about how to take care of your very own Pocket Bully.
 Pocket Bullies are easy to groom but it can be difficult to meet their dietary needs.
-It’s important to make sure that your Pocket Bully has a healthy and balanced diet because, without it, your Pocket Bully can quickly become unhealthy and develop obesity.
+It’s important to make sure that your dog has a healthy and balanced diet because, without it, your Pocket Bully can quickly become unhealthy and develop obesity.

 Grooming

 The good news is, Pocket Bullies don’t really need professional grooming.
 Their short and smooth coat is easy to manage and will only need to be brushed about once or twice a week.
-It only takes a few minutes to thoroughly brush your Pocket Bully.
+It only takes a few minutes to thoroughly brush them.

 When brushing your Pocket Bully, be sure to use a gentle slicker brush.
 Pocket Bullies are generally light shedders but it can also be a heavy shedder if it inherits the Patterdale Terrier’s heavy shedding genes.

 Like other dogs, your Pocket Bully will need to get its nails trimmed and ears cleaned regularly.
-It’s important to clip your Pocket Bully’s nails once a month.
+It’s important to clip Its nails once a month.
 Be sure to use pet-friendly nail clippers to avoid accidentally harming your dog.
-After trimming your dog’s nails, you should file them to prevent any cracks and to dull them.
+After trimming your dog’s nails, you should file them to prevent any cracks.

-To clean your Pocket Bully’s ear, use dog ear cleaning wipes.
-Simply take a wipe and swipe if over your Pocket Bully’s ears.
+To clean your Pocket Bully’s ear, use ear-cleaning wipes.
+Simply take a wipe and swipe it over the ears.
 It’s important to do this once a day to prevent ear infections and earwax buildup.

 Feeding

 A Pocket Bully Puppy will need to eat about 0.4 lbs of food a day.
-Once it becomes an adult, your Pocket Bully will need to eat 0.8 lbs of food a day.
+Once it’s full-grown, it needs to be increased to 0.8 lbs of food a day.

-Below is a table comparing different brands of dog food to feed your Pocket Bully puppy:
+Table comparing different brands of dog food to feed Pocket Bully puppies:

 Puppy Food Brand | Quantity per bag | Bags per year | Unit price | Price per year |